-They want to explore new experiences while seeking the meaning of life.
+- Eager to explore new experiences while seeking the meaning of life

-They greatly respect preservation and show respect for the host country.
+- Respect preservation and show respect for the host country

-This group includes determined individuals, working hard to move forward in life and achieve more than others.
+- Determined individuals, working hard to move forward in life and achieve more than others

-They are rich people who want to constantly improve their own image and that of their families.
+- Rich people who want to constantly improve their own image and that of their families

-They are careful spenders and tend to focus on comfort during their trip.
+- Careful spenders and tend to focus on comfort during their trip

 TAT aims to attract these customer segments by launching well-targeted and creative campaigns based on research findings.